Woman Finds Meaning in the Garden of Life and Death

 For the first few months of lockdown, Sexton-Dumas and Churro often basked side by side in the sun on her lawn and gazed at the tree overhead.
 A pair of great horned owls stared back at them, eyes wide and unblinking.
 Slowing down in this way helped Sexton-Dumas “attune to nature,” forging a stronger connection to her surroundings and herself.

-In 2022, after a close friend of hers she called “Dragonfly” died from cancer, Sexton-Dumas decided to complete the Going with Grace End-of-Life Training program.
+In 2022, inspired by Dragonfly, Sexton-Dumas decided to complete the Going with Grace End-of-Life Training.

 Having spent most of her life by her loved ones’ bedsides, this was a natural progression in her life.